 Employee Assistance Program

-Employees of the commonwealth who experience personal problems can get help through an employee assistance program.
-Employees have mental health and substance abuse coverage under COVA Care.
+Employees of the Commonwealth who experience personal problems can get help through an employee assistance program covered under their health insurance benefits.
+For more information visit DHRM's health benefits website.

 Deferred annuities are available from university-approved companies.
-Payroll deduction may not exceed state and federal tax regulations; therefore, calculations are required to start a payroll deduction.
-The university also maintains a deferred-compensation play administered by the Commonwealth of Virginia.
-The state provides a half match up to $20 per pay period.
+The university also offers a deferred-compensation plan (457) administered by the Commonwealth of Virginia.
+The state provides a half match plan up to $20 per pay period.

 There are numerous opportunities for professional and administrative faculty members to participate in recreational activities on campus.
 University recreational facilities are available to all employees and their families.
 Season football and basketball tickets are available at a reduced cost.